 This course is the first in a series of three courses that must be taken as prerequisites to Senior Project MU 4241.
-Prerequisites: Successful completion of applied studies during the freshman and sophomore years.
+Prerequisites: Successful completion of applied studies during the freshman year.
 Must enroll in Recital MU 1010.

 MU 4221 Music Seminar II